Ben Carson and Slavery Apologists

 That’s just in 1860.
 From before the nation’s founding, slavery was a major social, legal, and economic institution, carried out over centuries.
 It involved whole markets, supply networks and infrastructures, production sectors, jurisprudence, and on and on.
 Its victims numbered many millions.
 Forbes magazine reckons the value of their forced labor, in today’s dollars, at $1.75 trillion.
 It wouldn’t be an exaggeration to say an entire economy depended on it.

 The claim that “most American slaves were already slaves in Africa, usually captured by other tribes or by Muslim traffickers” — as if the African slave market just happened to have millions and millions of slaves on hand and Westerners just came and picked some up, leaving free Africans as they were — is absurd.
 Western demand unquestionably made the African slave trade.
-Mmillions and millions of Africans were abducted, enslaved and spirited away to Europe or America for no other reason than that we wanted the labor.
+Mmillions and millions of Africans were abducted, enslaved and spirited away to Europe or the Americas for no other reason than that we wanted the labor.
 Whatever unjust practices existed in Africa prior to Western involvement, Westerners didn’t mitigate them — we cultivated and industrialized them, ruining countless lives and polluting African communities and cultures in the process.

 You know what you sound like when you say slaves were happy to have a less hard time as slaves here?
 A slavery apologist.